Create measures for data analysis in Power BI Desktop

 You can also pick data categories for measures.

-Among other things, this enables you to use measures to dynamically create URLs, and mark the data category as a Web URL.
+Among other things, data categories allow you to use measures to dynamically create URLs, and mark the data category as a Web URL.

 Organizing your measures